Skip to main content

 Offline Mode

-A session may switch to offline mode due to various connectivity-related issues, such as:
+A session may switch to offline mode due to various connectivity-related issues:

 • Network interruptions